Trekking in Sinai: St. Catherine Trails

 Saint Catherine Monastery

-Itinerary of Trekking in Sinai
+Trekking in Sinai Itinerary

 Read All

-Arrival to Saint Catherine City
+Arrival in Saint Catherine City

 Day 1